 My files are too large, how can I get them to you?

-Just get it to us as the highest quality file you can achieve.
-WAV, AIFF, MP3, OGG, FLAC, M4P, AAC, ALAC and WMA.
+Loseless file formats such as WAV and FLAC are ideal but we can cut any of the following (and more): AIFF, MP3, OGG, FLAC, M4P, AAC, ALAC and WMA.
 If your file format isn’t listed here, we are able to convert it.

 We can also cut records from the following: other records, tapes, VHS, quarter inch tape, half inch tape, cassette, DAT, MD and CD.